parametrix/dynamo-revit-recipes/03_Place-and-Update-Annotation-Tags/3-1_place-annotation-tags-at-area-locations.md

 ![](/03_Place-and-Update-Annotation-Tags/images/3-1_PlaceAreaTags_Overall.png)

 This graph consists of two major operations.
-The two groups on the left side get X-Y locations of Areas in the Area Plan an filter out those Floor Plan Views that need to have the Tags.
-The area location dictate only the initial area location.
+The two groups on the left side get X-Y locations of Areas in the Area Plan and filter out those Floor Plan Views that need to have the Tags.
+The area location dictates only the initial area location.
 The Generic Annotation Tags being independant objects, can then be moved to a convenient location on the floor plan if needed.

 ### Getting Area Locations